circlefin/w3s-entity-secret-sample-code/README.md

 1. Choose a programming language: Select the programming language you are using for your application.
 We provide sample code snippets for Python and Golang.

-2. Follow the guide to generate an entity secret and store in a secured location.
+2. Follow the sample code to generate an entity secret.

 3. Acquire the entity public key: Use the provided API endpoint `GET /config/entity/publicKey` to obtain the entity public key securely.
 This public key is required for the encryption process.